Danielleavesley/Jet-Res-Documentation/README.md

 I then decied to test and implemed S.A.M 2 into the sprocket dection to refine the sprockets.
 By using the alogthim based centers as inputs into the S.A.M 2 model this resulted in shadows been ignored and more accurate srpockets beening found.
 Once i Have the points in the cropped roated image i then have to covert these points back into the uncropped and unroated image using matrix multiplication,subtracting and addition.

-### Below is S.A.M 2 refining the sprockets, the top image is the larger uncropped un roated image with the sprockets overlayed on top, the bottom image is the mask that S.A.M 2 procdeuce for each sprocket.
+**Below is S.A.M 2 refining the sprockets, the top image is the larger uncropped un roated image with the sprockets overlayed on top, the bottom image is the mask that S.A.M 2 procdeuce for each sprocket**
 <img width="554" height="279" alt="Sprockets on image from AI" src="https://github.com/user-attachments/assets/be6e4e2f-d9a1-4ace-990e-68b502864d99" />

 <img width="1000" height="324" alt="single strip sprocket masks" src="https://github.com/user-attachments/assets/4bd5b92f-1605-4066-bb2b-49a30d5cd178" />